 It is rare to see a virtuous individual reach the pinnacle of power in any era.
-Byzantine rulers were no exception to that rule, with many rough and determined characters sitting on the throne throughout its eleven centuries.
-Some of them were pretty ruthless, but three of them (in my humble opinion) stand out for remarkable cruelty unleavened by any positive accomplishments.
+Byzantine rulers were no exception, with many rough and determined characters sitting on the throne in its eleven centuries.
+Some were brutal, but three (in my humble opinion) stand out for remarkable cruelty unleavened by positive accomplishments.
 They are the “rogues” to which I refer.
 I’d love to hear if you have other opinions on the composition of this group.

 Eileen’s Rogues’ Gallery of Byzantine Rulers:

-There were a number of other rulers who had their streaks of cruelty and murderous moments, but also managed some worthwhile accomplishments.
+There were other rulers who had streaks of cruelty and murderous moments, but also managed worthwhile accomplishments.
 I would include on that list – Constantine I, Irene of Athens, Basil I, John Tzimiskes, and Michael IV.

 Any others you might add to either list?